The Tabernacle Tour #2

 Now God will begin to write His Law on our hearts so we will WANT to obey Him (Jer.
 31:33)…

-Now begins the process of sanctification…a process of pure grace and unconditional love and forgiveness…that will continue for the rest of our lives, until the return of Christ…when, in an instant, He will finish what He began in us (1John3:2)…
+Now begins the process of sanctification, where we are transformed from the inside out.
+Unlike Justification, sanctification is not instantaneous, but rather, it is a process of pure grace and unconditional love and forgiveness…that will continue for the rest of our lives, until the return of Christ…when, in an instant, He will finish what He began in us (1John3:2)…

 And we will see Him as He is.
 HalleluYah!